Touch This Special Chinese Foot Reflexology Point to Activate Your Body’s Natural Healing Abilities

 “The superior patient prevents sickness.
 The mediocre patient attends to impending sickness.
 The inferior patient treats actual sickness.
 The really inferior patient sticks their head in the sand until things are so bad, it’s almost (but not quite) impossible to return to wellness.”

 Unfortunately, it’s pretty common in our modern society to ignore the early warning signs, like those we detect through reflexology of the foot, in our bodies.
 The mediocre patient will let things progress until they notice early-stage symptoms and then they will finally do something about it.
-The inferior patient lets things deteriorate to the point where they get completely sidelined before they address the problem.return to health.
+The inferior patient lets things deteriorate to the point where they get completely sidelined before they address the problem.And then, we have the really inferior patient who ignores the problem until they come down with something that is “incurable” or becomes chronic.
+At this point, the condition is much harder to treat, and it takes a much longer time to return to health.

 So, my question for you is, who do you want to be?
 Regardless of what is going on in your body right now, you can be the superior patient by mastering skills like Chinese reflexology—only you shouldn’t see yourself as only a patient.